Explore the Standards

 Setting high standards for good lending practice

-The Standards of Lending Practice apply to personal customers and cover six main areas
+The Standards of Lending Practice split into six main areas for personal customers and eight main areas for business customers:

 - Financial promotions and communications

 - Product sale

 - Financial difficulty

 - Declined applications

 - Product execution